farcaster-project/.github/profile/README.md

 swap-cli take --help
 ```

-Or check your browser at [ui.farcaster.dev](https://ui.farcaster.dev)!
-(You need to activate grpc in your node config)
+Or check your browser at [ui.farcaster.dev](https://ui.farcaster.dev) (First you need to activate grpc in your node config)

 You are ready to take a deal!